SCROLL DOWN(the men’s, women’s, plus size fashion croquis templates are below this)

 A fashion croquis/ fashion flats template body can be a great tool when creating sketches or developing a line sheet.
 Because It keeps your proportions consistent when you trace all of your garments off of it, and gives you a paper “body” that you design on.

-These fashion croquis templates aren’t for flats: they’re posed… front, back, and profile view for dressing/tracing garments in action poses.
+These fashion croquis templates above aren’t for flats: they’re posed… front, back, and profile view for dressing/tracing garments in action poses.
 They also have extra-long legs, which can throw off the proportions of your whole outfit’s look.
 This can throw off the proportion of the whole design, and make the lengths of skirts and pants sketched on them hard to replicate in the real world.
+LOOK FOR PROPORTIONS THAT REFLECT REAL LIFE HUMANS SO YOUR DESIGNS TRANSLATE EASILY INTO REALITY!

 The Straight figure fashion croquis templates above and below can be used as a template for sketching flats for fashion design (fashion technical drawings) or used as a figure to trace over to create illustrations in static poses.
 This makes it easy to be very clear about garment details and landmarks on the body.
 Her legs look long, but notice her feet are extended– as if she were in high heels.